 See below for a summary of the requirements that soldiers have to meet, for further detail refer to the Main Requirements section above.
 See gov.uk/apply-citizenship-indefinite-leave-to-remain/how-to-apply for the link to apply online.

 Gurkhas are not included in the above policy as they remain Nepalese citizens whilst serving with the Brigade.

 Children born before 13 Jan 2010: Eligible to be registered under section 1(3).
-Contact the F&C team if you will be making an application within this section.
+Select the relevant category highlighted below on the online form:

 All children of F&C personnel born outside the UK while their parent was/is on assignment are eligible to apply to be registered as British Citizens.

 – If your child was born overseas after 13 January 2010 you need to select the option below on the form MN1.

 – If your child was born overseas before 13 January 2010 you need to select the option below on the online form.
 It is also advisable to send the following document in with the application, see Nationality Notice 12/10.

 – Your child will not be eligible for a British Passport until they have been registered as a British Citizen